 For these reasons the Salkantay trek is growing in popularity.
 Cheaper than the Inca trail, and with the possibility to book it just days before, many backpackers are choosing this route.
 The scenery is stunning, and you will reach a maximum height of 4600 metres.
 For me, this was the highest point that I had ever been.
 The trek usually also includes beautiful Humantay Lake.

-How difficult is the Salkantay trek?
+How difficult is the Salkantay to Machu Picchu trek?

 The trek has a reputation for being harder than the Inca trail.
 The first 2 days are at serious altitude.
 I really cannot stress this enough – acclimatise!
 That means, stay in Cusco at least 3 days before the trek.
 Some people skip this because they are short on time, but altitude sickness is serious and can ruin your trek.
 Altitude sickness is also a random beast, in that your physical fitness is not a factor.
 It can affect anyone at any time, the only proven way to reduce your chances of getting it are to reach altitude as slow as possible.
 The trek is also long, with lots of steep uphills and downhills.
 The second day can be as much as 9 hours of walking.
 As someone who has a very physical job (Dive Instructor), and occasionally runs, I found it pretty difficult.
 Doing a shorter trek beforehand, such as Colca Canyon, can also help.

-The best time to trek Salkantay
+When is the best time to trek Salkantay?

 How much will it cost?